Usage

 unconfigure lldp capabilities-advertisements

-Enable or disable advertisements of the chassis capabilities
+Disable advertisements of the chassis capabilities TLV.

 configure lldp management-addresses-advertisements